In this section

 We are excited to announce a new series of Ongoing Education Events for Pastors, designed to equip and inspire ministry leaders.

-This series will take place in person on the NCU campus Anderson Chapel and will also be available via livestream, making it accessible for pastors beyond our local community.
+This series will be hosted in person on the NCU campus in Anderson Chapel and in various locations throughout the region, with recordings being made available afterwards online in an effort to make this resource accessible for pastors beyond our local community.
 Pastors are invited to first attend NCU’s Chapel that takes place from 10:50 a.m. – 11:40 a.m.
-The workship along with lunch follow directly afterwards until 1:30 p.m.
+The workshop, along with lunch follow directly afterwards until 1:30 p.m.
 We look forward to having you join us for these enriching experiences designed to enhance your ministry and support your ongoing education.
-Stay tuned for more details on registration and participation!
+Please register below so we can plan lunch accordingly.

 Series Schedule